 Marian Barton has been a member of the Society for Psychical Research for over 50 years.
-Marian has been on the SPR’s Survival Research Committee for several years and is now the Chairman, and therefore is on the Council of the SPR.
+Marian has been on the SPR’s Survival Research Committee since 2008 and currently serves as its Chairman.
 Marian worked for over 13 years as Admissions Officer at St Christopher’s Hospice, London and considers that survival is an important aspect of research in the paranormal, as a knowledge that we do survive bodily death can help those bereaved.
 Marian has also been a member of The Theosophical Society for over 50 years and has given Workshops and lectures on aspects of the paranormal at their Summer Schools.

 Survival Research Committee

 This committee distributes a fund made up of legacies to the Society which have been restricted to supporting research on the question of the survival of the human mind and personality after death.
 The largest of these legacies, from Henry B. Tate (of Tate & Lyle) originally required the organisation of two Gwen Tate Memorial Lectures each year.
 This requirement no longer applies but the Society continues to hold the lectures.
 In addition to the Gwen Tate Memorial Lectures, the fund is also used to award grants supporting research specifically on the topic of survival.